jlibovicky/jlibovicky.github.io/_posts/2017-08-20-Fake-news-on-AI.md

 sci-fi conceptualization tend to make us think about sci-fi risks.
 What comes to our minds are technology getting out of control eventually exterminating humanity or a super villain using the emerging technology to conquer the world.
+The risk are in fact earthbound well-known problems that has been here since
+ever: criminality, power struggle and careless way of doing business.

 Recently, Elon Musk initiated an important discussion on possible misuse of AI in the weapon industry.
 However, the more closer risk are different.
 What I would worry the most is criminal abuse.
 I can imagine robots crawling web and finding opportunities for blackmailing people (matching faces from LinkedIn images with some or wild parties photos).
 There are endless opportunities to make better and more personalized [advance-fee scams](https://en.wikipedia.org/wiki/Advance-fee_scam).

+Compromising peoples privacy is another big issue.
+Recently, Stanford university researchers published a method for estimating sexual orientation exclusively from images.

+Deep learning models are always optimized towards an objective that is necessarily agnostic to everything except the objective.
+This problem has been popularized by the though experiment of [paperclip maximizer](https://wiki.lesswrong.com/wiki/Paperclip_maximizer) in which general AI is deployed in a factory producing paperclips with the only objective: producing as many paperclips for as low price as possible, eventually turning the entire solar system into a paperclip factory.

+The risk are not as fatal as in this though experiment and therefore maybe less interesting for media, but are based on the same principle.